-- i) Make an initial record of the information related to the concern as soon as possible online using CPOMS including details of:
+- 1. Make an initial record of the information related to the concern as soon as possible using our online reporting system, CPOMS, including details of:

+- Name of child

 - Date

 - Time

 - Place

 - Who was present

 - Context

-- Details of disclosure/concern (using the exact wording if the child has made the disclosure)
+- Details of disclosure/concern (using the child's words)

 - Demeanour/non-verbal behaviours of the child

-- Child's voice
+- · Child's voice

 - Any injuries (using a body map to record these)

 - Rationale for decision making

 - Actions taken

-- ii) Report it to the DSL immediately.
+- 2. Report it to the DSL immediately.

-- iii) The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if the DSL is not immediately available.
+The DSL will consider if there is a requirement for immediate medical intervention, however urgent medical attention should not be delayed if the DSL is not immediately available.

-- iv) The records must be signed and dated by the author or / equivalent on electronic based records

-- v) In the absence of the DSL or DDSL, all staff must be prepared to and know how to refer directly to C-SPA (and the Police if appropriate) if there is the potential for immediate significant harm or contact the consultation line at the C-SPA for support and advice.

-Following a report of concerns the DSL must:

-i) Using the Effective Family Resilience and Levels of Need document decide whether or not there are sufficient grounds for suspecting harm, in which case a request for support must be made to the C-SPA and the Police if it is appropriate.
-The setting should try to discuss any concerns about a child's welfare with the parent/carer and where possible obtain their agreement before making a referral to the C-SPA.
-However, this should only be done when:

-- it will not place the child at increased risk; or - sexual/organised abuse is not suspected; or - the fabrication of an illness is not suspected; or - or where the discussion could impede a Police investigation or Social Work enquiry.
+- 3. In the absence of the DSL or DDSL, all staff must be prepared to and know how to refer directly to C-SPA (and the Police if appropriate) if there is the potential for immediate significant harm or contact the consultation line at the C-SPA for support and advice. - 4.
+Following a report of concerns the DSL must use the Continuum of Support for Children and Families in Surrey and Continuum of Support Matrix to decide whether or not there are sufficient grounds for suspecting harm, in which case a request for support must be made to the C-SPA and the Police if it is appropriate. - 5.
+The school should try to discuss any concerns about a child's welfare with the parent/carer and where possible obtain their agreement before making a referral to the C-SPA.
+However, this should not be done where: - it would place the child at increased risk - · sexual/organised abuse is suspected - the fabrication of an illness is suspected - or where the discussion could impede a Police investigation or Social Work enquiry.